 Some of my colleagues also attended the poster presentation and concurrently had similar concerns.
 Following the conference, we notified our superiors about the potential breach of confidentiality.
 We were assured our concerns would be taken seriously, and some time later we learned our office would no longer be utilizing Johnson’s services.
 I was not informed of the specific reason, and I did not ask.
 Such contractual matters are outside the purview of my job, and I presumed the concerns my colleagues and I had shared were indeed investigated.

 Before I flash forward several months, I want to make two points related to Willingham and Johnson’s poster presentation.
-First, just last Friday, the same day the university published the independent review of Willingham’s data, Dan Kane published an article in the N&O about Johnson’s contract being canceled last year.
+First, just last Friday, the same day the university published the external review of Willingham’s data, Dan Kane published an article in the N&O about Johnson’s contract being canceled last year.
 Kane wrote, “In July after athletic officials learned her data was being used in research that suggested the university was admitting athletes with poor literacy skills, they pulled the plug on her $50,000 annual contract.”
 From what I understand of the situation, Kane’s statement is not accurate.
 To my knowledge, no one in my office or in Athletics knew at that time Willingham and Johnson were analyzing data on literacy skills or athletes’ preparedness for college.
 Their poster presentation was exclusively about learning disabilities and ADHD, not reading levels, as the pictures above demonstrate.
 The concern my colleagues and I shared was strictly about the ethics of the study, not about its findings regarding reading levels.
 Again, such findings were not included in the poster presentation and were not revealed until several months later, when the CNN report was published.

 Kane’s insinuation that Athletics officials were trying to silence Willingham and Johnson’s research was thus likely based on his misunderstanding of the poster presentation.
 However, before blaming Kane entirely, consider that Willingham may have misled him about both the study and the circumstances surrounding Johnson’s contract being canceled.
 I do not recall seeing Kane at the conference, and so his understanding of the study is likely based exclusively on Willingham’s account.
-His article about Johnson was published the same day the independent review was released, suggesting Willingham may have fed him information in an effort to preemptively discredit the review (more on that later in the essay).
+His article about Johnson was published the same day the external review was released, suggesting Willingham may have fed him information in an effort to preemptively discredit the review (more on that later in the essay).

 The second point related to the poster presentation is the number of athletes in the sample: 117.
 One of the pictures above shows the part of the poster that lists the numbers and demographics of the athletes in the study.
 The important number is 117, the total sample size.
 I will come back to that later.